 Earth Day Celebration

 Earth Day is every day!
-Join Sea Life Park on April 18 as we plant limu at Kaiona Beach and celebrate in the park after.
+Join Sea Life Park in Hawaii on April 18 as we plant limu at Kaiona Beach and celebrate in the park afterward.

 World Turtle Day